 How to Get a Union Job

-Are you interested in working for a labor union?
-Unions are found in every industry.
+Are you interested in working at a job where you'll belong to a labor union?
+Unions are found in every industry, and many union jobs pay well.
 They strive to ensure higher wages, shorter work weeks, and safer work environments for their members.
-Belonging to a union gives members good wages and benefits, as well as some protection against arbitrary firing, so union positions are attractive to many workers.
+Joining a union gives members good wages and benefits, as well as some protection against arbitrary firing, so union positions are attractive to many workers.

 Benefits of Union Jobs

 Union workers in jobs comparable to those of non-union employees typically have better wages.
-For instance, according to the United States Bureau of Labor Statistics (BLS), the median weekly income of a non-union worker was $829 in 2017 as compared to $1041 for a union worker.
-Non-union workers earned only about 80% of the wages garnered by union employees.
-Thus, union workers earned an average of over $11,000 in increased wages over the course of a year, due to belonging to a union.
+For instance, according to the United States Bureau of Labor Statistics (BLS), the median weekly income of a non-union worker was $860 in 2018 as compared to $1,051 for a union worker.
+Non-union workers earned only about 82% of the wages garnered by union employees.
+Thus, union workers earned an average of about $10,000 in increased wages over the course of a year, due to belonging to a union.

-In addition to coverage by a collective bargaining agreement, this earnings difference was influenced by other factors.
+In addition to coverage by a collective bargaining agreement, this earnings difference was influenced by other factors too.
 Greater distributions of union members than nonunion employees exist in some higher-paying areas within occupational, industry, age, firm size, and geographic region categories.
-For example, the overall average of workers represented by unions was 10.7%, but in protective services and education the rate of union membership was 34.7% and 33.5% respectively.
-Men, who traditionally receive higher compensation in this country, were more likely to be members of unions (11.4% for men versus 10% for women).
+For example, the overall average of workers represented by unions was 10.7%, but in protective services and education, the rate of union membership was 33.9% and 33.8%, respectively.
+Men, who traditionally receive higher compensation in this country, were more likely to be members of unions (11.1% for men versus 9.9% for women).

 Non-union workers are usually "at-will" employees, meaning they can be fired for virtually any reason at all, as long as it is not based on discrimination regarding gender, race, or religion.
 If an employer decides they do not like your hair length or if you come in five minutes late, they have every right to fire you immediately.